There is a gaping wound where the heart of American politics should be.

 So yes, the missing piece in the heart of American politics is this reality of class conflict.
 If you aren’t a capitalist (and you probably aren’t), and you are employed, then you work for a capitalist, either directly (in the private sector) or indirectly (in the public sector under a government which is controlled by corporations).
 Invested with nearly all material power, the capitalist class controls your life like an eldritch horror, making you suffer almost by accident, utterly unconscious of their impact on your life, and on the lives of everyone else.

-Why should this tiny minority of wealthy elites get to control who lives in comfort and who must struggle to make ends meet?
-Who owns their home and who has to rent it?
+Why should this tiny minority of rich jerks get to control who lives in comfort and who must struggle to make ends meet?
+Who owns their home and who has to rent one?
 Who can afford food and shelter and who must starve in the street?
 Who can receive healthcare and who is doomed to suffer and die?

 They shouldn’t.
 This isn’t a controversial opinion.
-If everyone on “both sides” of the supposed US political divide took the time to calm down and think about it for five minutes, there would be near-unanimous agreement that these people are detrimental to society.
+If everyone on “both sides” of the supposed US political divide actually understood this, there would be near-unanimous agreement that these people are detrimental to society.

 Every effort to pit urban workers against rural workers, or white workers against black and brown workers, or domestic workers against foreign workers, or white collar workers against blue collar workers is constructed and maintained specifically to divide the working class so that we cannot muster a critical mass against them.